ortus-docs/testbox-docs/primers/suite_groups.md

 This simple around each life-cycle closure will rollback ALL my spec's executions even if they throw exceptions.

-<h3 style="color:grey">Nesting describe Blocks</h3>
+##Nesting describe Blocks

-Calls to our describe() function can be nested with specs at any level or point of execution.
+Calls to our `describe()` function can be nested with specs at any level or point of execution.
 This allows you to create your tests as a related tree of nested functions.
-Please note that before a spec is executed, TestBox walks down the tree executing each beforeEach() and afterEach() function in the declared order.
+Please note that before a spec is executed, TestBox walks down the tree executing each `beforeEach()` and `afterEach()` function in the declared order.
 This is a great way to logically group specs in any level as you see fit.

 ```javascript
 describe("A spec", function() {